Arachnophobia is the second most popular phobia in the UK.

 Yes, ladies and gentlemen, I am a reformed and recovered arachnophobe.
 Hypnotherapy helped me to overcome the phobia and it could help you too.
 You truly needn’t spend the rest of your life unable to go into the shed, the loft, the stables.
 You needn’t spend the rest of your life feeling silly for fearing such creatures.

 You needn’t hand it down to your own children.
 Hypnotherapy could help you to let go of the fear of spiders.
 What’s more, it needn’t take very long.
 In fact, the average for such a phobia is 2.5 sessions.
-I can’t guarantee that you’ll take this length of time to let go of your arachnophobia but the last three clients I’ve seen for this issue have left feeling free of their fear very quickly indeed.
+I can’t guarantee that you’ll take this length of time to let go of your arachnophobia but the majority of my arachnophobia clients learn to let go of their fears very quickly indeed.

 Hypnotherapy isn’t magic and yet simple phobias can be banished in a very short space of time.
 Arachnophobia is one of those phobias which is relatively rarely complicated.
 You could be free of fear very soon.

 Don’t wait until one of the beasties leaps out at you from under the sofa or sits waiting for you in the bath.
 Why not put a stop to it right now?
 Hypnotherapy for arachnophobia in Reading, Oxford, Wallingford, Thame and London is an effective and fast way to set yourself free.